dapclark/UCI-HAR-Dataset/ReadMe.md

 3. Combine the "test" and "train" subjects.
 4. Read in the column names from "features.txt" and assign them to the columns.

+## 2. Extracts only the measurements on the mean and standard deviation for each measurement.

+## 3. Uses descriptive activity names to name the activities in the data set
+1. Use the "factor" function to convert activity numbers to their matching character labels.

+## 4. Appropriately labels the data set with descriptive variable names.

+## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.